 Never-the-less, I encourage you to write headlines, but take in mind that you should always have only one H1, and H2, H3, etc. just when it’s necessary.

-Duplicate content is a type of content that appears on more than one site.
-Also, duplicate content might be content stolen from other places (URLs).
+Copied content is a type of content that appears on more than one site.
+Also, it might be content stolen from other places (URLs).
 It is only giving a hard time to search engines to choose from all the duplicate content, and show the correct piece of information – which usually happens, and Google is showing the original content in SERPs.
 That because it can’t show duplicate content – it’s not relevant to the user.

 A safe way that is not considered duplicate content is using citation for the information you gather from external sources.